jembi/openhim-core-js/config/config.md

     "level": "info"
   },
   "router": {
-    // This is the port that the OpenHIM will recieve HTTP request on to
+    // This is the port that the OpenHIM will receive HTTP request on to
     // them to other services
     "httpPort": 5001,
-    // This is the port that the OpenHIM will recieve HTTPS request on to
+    // This is the port that the OpenHIM will receive HTTPS request on to
     // them to other services
     "httpsPort": 5000,
-    // The timout for requests that the OpenHIM makes to other services "timeout": 60000
+    // The timeout for requests that the OpenHIM makes to other services "timeout": 60000
   },
   "api": {